antox7/jsproject/README.md

 + Browser History (Visuals)
     - Given Browser History content, illustrate where user spends time (Pie chart)?
     - This one seems really interesting.
-But it seems too personal.
+    - But it seems too personal.
+    - Seems less challenging.
+Not sure.